STD Incubation Period

 Trichomoniasis Incubation Period

 Trichomoniasis is similar to chlamydia: both are extremely common STDs that typically have very mild symptoms or sometimes do not have any symptoms at all.
 Unlike herpes, trichomoniasis is curable, but only after being identified through testing.
-It normally poses little-to-no risk, however, trichomoniasis can cause complications in pregnancy In men, trichomoniasis can cause prostate cancer, infertility, and increase the likelihood of acquiring HIV.
+It normally poses little-to-no risk, however, trichomoniasis can cause pregnancy complications in women.
+In men, trichomoniasis can cause prostate cancer, infertility, and increase the likelihood of acquiring HIV.
 Unfortunately, the incubation period of trichomoniasis is a broad 5-28 days.

 How soon can I test for all STDs at once?